benjaminwand/3d-printed-labial-pipe/README.md

 ## Future plans
 * Currently I'm printing pipes with different parameters and filaments to see which sounds how and I continue designing flue pipes.
-* Soon, I'll design a pipe part for organ pipes with inverted free reed.
-(Invention of Ernst Zacharias, see "Die dynamische Orgel."
+* Soon, I'll do tests on organ pipes with inverted free reed. https://github.com/benjaminwand/3d-printed-reversed-free-reed-pipe (Invention of Ernst Zacharias, see "Die dynamische Orgel."
 Instrumentenbau-Zeitschrift 1999, Heft 7-8, S. 26 and https://www.youtube.com/watch?v=3jkmdJ6xWm4)
 * I actually want to build a small organ.